 Much like Summer Chart Party itself, That’s What I Like simply repeated the earlier successful format note for note only using slightly less impressive source material, kicking off a long and tedious nosedive – you can’t even really add ‘diminishing returns’ as that would imply that there were sufficient returns to diminish in the first place – to the point where even Pete Waterman was publically saying he would be embarrassed to be involved with the Jive Bunny franchise.
-Yet they ploughed ever onwards, flinging out threadbare medley after threadbare medley including the long forgotten likes of Can Can You Party?, Over To You John (Here We Go Again), and the truly odious Let’s Party It’s Christmas, although thankfully what little commercial appeal they had was totally eradicated when the ‘Mastermixers’ decided that they would like to appear in the photos instead of Jive Bunny.
+Yet they ploughed ever onwards, flinging out threadbare medley after threadbare medley including the long forgotten likes of Can Can You Party?, Over To You John (Here We Go Again), and the truly odious Let’s Party It’s Christmas, although thankfully what little commercial appeal they had was totally eradicated when the ‘Mastermixers’ decided that they would like to appear in the publicity photos instead of Jive Bunny.

 As for Summer Chart Party – an album that did not contain a single song that could in any way be described as emblematic of ‘Summer’ – it was an experiment that the ‘backroom boys’ would not see fit to repeat.
 The precise date of the Second Summer Of Love will likely remain in dispute for ever more.
 The First Summer Of Bewildering Compilations That Amazon Used And New Sellers Will Now Actually Pay You To Take A Copy Of, however, will always be 1990.

 You Can’t Imagine Summer Without It is a feature on vastly superior if still baflfing Now That’s What I Call Music! spin-off Now – The Summer Album, which you can find here.

 © Tim Worthington.